 The games I got from the guy were:

 They all worked great, the guy clearly knows either where to get good ROMs, or how to do good rips himself.
-But recently, I decided I wanted to work on burning my own discs and could use som practice.
+But recently, I decided I wanted to work on burning my own discs and could use some practice.
 The first disc I burned was actually a copy of Sunset of the Elements, where in order for it to work I had to do a whole bunch of other steps, but that's a topic for a different entry.
+The game I decided to burn for myself was also the reason I wanted to get the Dreamcast connected to the internet, Phantasy Star Online.
+I burned a copy of Version 2, because why wouldn't I?
+I ran into a little trouble getting the keys you need for the game to function, but I got it working eventually.